a-green-hand-jack/a-green-hand-jack.github.io/_pages/about.md

 # 👨🏼‍🎓 About me
 I'm Jieke (Jack) Wu (武杰克), a graduate student at [<span style="color:#1bd1a5;">King Abdullah University of Science and Technology (KAUST)</span>](https://www.kaust.edu.cn/en/), pursuing MS/PhD in Computer Science.
 I am a member of the [<span style="color:#21a675;">Structural and Functional Bioinformatics (SFB) Research Group</span>](https://sfb.kaust.edu.sa/), led by Prof. Xin Gao, where I focus on cutting-edge research at the intersection of computational biology, artificial intelligence, and protein design.

-My research journey began at the [<span style="color:#1bd1a5;">Department of Life Sciences and Medicine</span>](http://enbiomed.ustc.edu.cn/main.htm), [<span style="color:#21a675;">University of Science and Technology of China</span>](https://www.ustc.edu.cn/), where I earned my B.S. in Biological Technology with a strong academic foundation (GPA: 84.96/100, Rank: 29/91).
+My research journey began at the [<span style="color:#1bd1a5;">Department of Life Sciences and Medicine</span>](http://enbiomed.ustc.edu.cn/main.htm), [<span style="color:#21a675;">University of Science and Technology of China</span>](https://www.ustc.edu.cn/), where I earned my B.S. in Biological Technology with a strong academic foundation.
 This interdisciplinary background has uniquely positioned me to bridge the gap between traditional biological research and modern computational approaches.

 **My current research interests focus on:**
 - **Protein Design**: Developing advanced generative models for de novo protein design and structure prediction